 Insiders have speculated this could be the top Republican’s last term in Congress, although his aide said in April he has no plans to retire.
 President Barack Obama lost the district by a slim margin in 2012, which makes Democrats optimistic they could compete there if McKeon leaves.

+The candidate: Former state Rep. Pam Byrnes, a Democrat.
+The member: Rep. Tim Walberg, a Republican.
+The district: Michigan’s 7th District, which favored GOP presidential nominee Mitt Romney in 2012, but only by 3 points.
 The candidate’s team: Al Quinlan of Greenberg Quinlan Rosner Research (polling), Martha McKenna and Jennifer Pihlaja of McKenna Pihlaja (media), Terry Walsh of The Strategy Group (mail), Karen Defilippi (campaign manager)

 “I think [Vice President Joseph R. Biden Jr.] would relate to the people very well,” she said in an Oct.
 10 interview with CQ Roll Call.
 “He is a very personable guy.
 I’ve met him before and I believe he could connect with people and help me.”
 Full story

+The candidate: Ret.
+Army Major General Jerry Cannon, a Democrat.
+The member: Rep. Dan Benishek, a two-term Republican.
+The district: In 2012, Benishek defeated Democratic challenger Gary McDowell by less than 2,000 votes in this Upper Peninsula district.
+Mitt Romney carried the district with 54 points.
 The candidate’s team: Travis Lowe and Clare Gannon of Three Point Media (media), Al Quinlan and Andrew Baumann of Greenberg Quinlan Rosner (polling), Terry Walsh at The Strategy Group (mail).